 There are various processes involved in the Frontier Counts system.
 Within each process, several edits and verifications are done.

 In the data capture of paper forms such as the E-62 Tally sheets, edits are included in the data capture system to minimize errors and evaluate the data quality.
 For the data capture of theE63 tallies, experienced personnel first evaluate the forms received, and define if travellers included in the forms are part of the target population, before doing the data capture.
 In the case of E311 Declaration Cards, a process is in place to proceed with the sampling of the E311 Declaration Cards, and the capture of certain fields for the sampled cards.
 In all of the steps, edits are in place to minimize errors in the captured field.
 For instance, in the case of country of residence of travellers, a comparison is always made between the captured information and a list of valid country codes.

 Finally, once the data are aggregated, comparisons to historical data, as well as comparisons to alternate source of information are done to validate the results.

-In the case of Frontier Counts done on a census basis, the estimation is the direct sum of the data obtained.
-In the case of data obtained from the 19 international Canadian airports, the estimation of the number of travellers for the different categories is obtained by weighting the number of sampled cards in relation to the total number of cards.
+In the case of Frontier Counts done on a census basis, the estimation is the direct sum of the data obtained, including the PIK data.
+In the case of data obtained from the processing of the E311 declaration cards at 19 international Canadian airports, the estimation of the number of travellers for the different categories is obtained by weighting the number of sampled cards in relation to the total number of cards.
 The weight obtained is then applied for the total number of travellers reported on each card.
 The variance is calculated directly.

 A monitoring system has been established to compare incoming information with information available from independent sources, such as toll figures, airport management reports, provincial road counters, etc. Irregular fluctuations in the figures reported by ports of entry may be addressed by contacting officials of the port of entry for confirmation and explanation.